pwned-tapestry/fourball/CONTRIBUTING.md

 1. Add upstream remote.

   `$ git remote add upstream https://github.com/pwned-tapestry/thesis`

+1. Checkout the development branch.

+  `git checkout development`

+  Note: The first time you do this, you may have to check it out from your fork.

+  `git checkout -b origin/development`

-1. From your local master, checkout a feature_branch to develop on.
+1. From your local development, checkout a feature_branch to develop on.
 Name branch after its purpose and add the issue number at the end of its name.
 Work on that branch.

   For example:

-`$ git co -b feature_api_usernames#11`
+  `$ git checkout -b feature_api_usernames#11`

   or

-`$ git co -b bugfix_panel_swipe#24`
+  `$ git checkout -b bugfix_panel_swipe#24`

-1. Add and commit to your code to your feature branch.
+1. Add and commit your code to your feature branch.

   `$git add .`

   `$git commit `

 1. When you're ready to make a pull request, you'll need to make sure that your feature branch has all of the commits that have been made to the upstream development branch while you've been developing.

   `$ git pull --rebase upstream development`

   If there are merge conflicts, resolve them by editing the files with conflicts, adding them, and doing a git --rebase continue.

   `$git add `

   `$git --rebase continue`

   If you need a hand with this, ask Nick.

 1. After merge conflicts are resolved, push your feature branch to your fork.

   `#from your feature branch`

   `$git push origin feature_api_usernames`

 1. Pull request:

   Go to your fork and open a pull request from your feature branch to the project development branch.

   Please reference in the pull request comment the corresponding issue using the [supported keywords](https://help.github.com/articles/closing-issues-via-commit-messages/).

   For example: 'This closes #27 and closes #5.'

   This will update the waffle.io.

   In the beginning, 2 people from the organization should review feature pull request.

   For documentation, 1 person should review the documentation pull request.

 1. After your pull request has been merged, remember to update your local development branch before your cut your next feature branch.

   `$ git checkout development`

   `$ git pull upstream development`

   `$ git checkout -b feature_api_locationData`

 #References
 For reference: